A few years ago, I realised that I was a sex addict. Not only that, but I had been a sex addict for most of my life, without even realising.

 I realised while writing this post that my recovery from sex addiction is indirectly responsible for the existence of this blog.
 It was only through the process of recovery that I came to have a healthy relationship with my sexuality and, of course, discovered sex toys.
 If those two things hadn’t happened, I wouldn’t be here, sharing my most intimate experiences with the world.

 I recently listened to an interview with Erica Garza, a former sex addict (the interview starts around 18 minutes in).
-It was the first time I had heard of another woman sex addict outside of certain very obscure forums, and there were so many points of relatibility.
-That representation means so much to me.
-Most people don’t even know that women can be sex addicts, and Erica’s honesty is brave and incredibly important.
+It was the first time I had heard of another female sex addict outside of certain very obscure forums, and that representation means so much to me.
+Erica’s honesty is brave and incredibly important.
 Thank you Erica ❤